ifsheldon/IntroToFeaturesOfRust/pre/src/syntactic_features.md

 ## Closures

-Closures, in many ways, are similar to lambdas in Java, but they are essentially close to lambdas in C++ because you also need to take care of the differences of capturing by value and capturing by reference, which are closely related to the lifetime mechanism(talked about later) in Rust.
+Closures, in many ways, are similar to lambdas in Java, but they are essentially close to lambdas in C++ because you also need to take care of the differences of capturing by value and capturing by reference, which are closely related to the lifetime in Rust.

 The syntax is `|arguments| single-line expression` or `|arguments| {multiline expressions}` with the optional `move` keyword.